PySCeS/pysces-documentation/source/userguide_doc.rst

   Installation of *Assimulo* via ``pip`` may well require C and Fortran compilers to be properly set up on your system, as binary packages are only provided for a very limited number of Python versions and operating systems on PyPI.
-  **This is not guaranteed to work!** If you require Assimulo, the conda install is by far the easier option as up-to-date binaries are supplied for all OS and recent Python versions.
+  **This is not guaranteed to work!** In addition, the Assimulo version on PyPI is *severely outdated*.
+If you require Assimulo, the conda install is by far the easier option as up-to-date binaries are supplied for all OS and recent Python versions.